This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-The highlight of these almond thumbprint cookies is the homemade jam (similar to our Easy Strawberry Jam).
-The flavor is incredible: it tastes like pure berry.
-And it’s made with maple syrup, so it’s refined sugar free and just sweet enough.
-While you could substitute a store-bought jam, we recommend making the homemade version because it brings the perfect sweetness and berry flavor to these cookies.
+The highlight of these almond thumbprint cookies is the homemade jam.
+The flavor is incredible and it tastes like pure berry.
+You could substitute a store-bought jam, but we recommend making the homemade for the perfect sweetness and berry flavor.
 It takes only 15 minutes to whip up, and for easy prep you can make it in advance.

 Frozen berries work well for making homemade jam: though you could use fresh if you have them!
 Any variety of frozen berries work, but these cookies work best with mixed berries or raspberries.
-The photos show our version with mixed berries.
-Using raspberries would give them an even brighter red color, which would be perfect for the holidays and Christmas cookie trays!
+Using raspberries would give them an even brighter red color, perfect for the holidays and Christmas cookie trays.

 Almond thumbprint cookies